Nicolas-Botelho/leds-tools-public/docs/made/how_to_contribute/1_how_to_contribute.md

 # How to Contribute

-We welcome contributions to make MADE better!
-This guide outlines how to contribute and suggests key features that would significantly improve the tool.
+This guide explains how to set up a local development environment, where to find good starter tasks, and the project's contribution workflow.

 ## Getting Started

 ### Development Setup
 1. Fork the repository
 2. Clone your fork locally
-3. Install dependencies: `npm install`
+3. Install dependencies: Node 16+ recommended.
+Use a reproducible install: `npm ci` (or `npm install` for first-time installs)
 4. Build the project: `npm run build`
 5. Run tests: `npm test`